IAMSSROBINSON/C/02_storing_variable_values/26_qualifying_data_types/notes.md

 ## <limits.h> header file

-This header file contains a library that allows each data-type to be size to be limited:
+This header file contains a library that allows each data-type size to be limited:

-To access this const values are created at the variable declaration:
+To access this CONST values are created at the variable declaration:

 ```C
 // int data-type: